pwnkmrshah/jira-ado-migrator-forge-app/README.md

 ## How to Run the Demo (Every Session)

-Do these **4 steps in order** every time you start a new dev session.
+Do these **3 steps in order** every time you start a new dev session.

 ---

 ### Step 1 — Start the Flask API bridge

-The Flask server reads ADO credentials automatically from `config/ado_config.json`.
-No manual credential export needed.

 ```bash
 cd /home/pawan/ferret/repos/jira-to-ado